 FOOTWEAR — Keep It Simple

 ✅ 1 pair walking shoes or light hiking boots: For walking safaris and walking around camp.
-Not heavy hiking boots — these are overkill for Kenya safari walking.
+These aren’t heavy hiking boots; they’re more than you need for a Kenya safari walk.

-✅ 1 pair sandals or flip-flops: For camp, showers, evenings, and beach extension.
+✅ 1 pair of sandals or flip-flops: For camp, showers, evenings, and beach extension.

 OPTICS & ELECTRONICS